Sublimation

 Sublimation has several practical applications across various fields.
 Here are some examples: [2,5,6]

-1. Freeze Drying (Lyophilization): Sublimation is used in freeze-drying to remove moisture from substances such as food, pharmaceuticals, and biological samples while preserving their structure and properties.
-This process is vital for long-term storage and transportation of sensitive materials.
+1. Freeze Drying (Lyophilization): Sublimation is used in freeze drying to remove moisture from substances such as food, pharmaceuticals, and biological samples while preserving their structure and properties.
+This process is vital for the long-term storage and transportation of sensitive materials.

 2. Sublimation Printing: Sublimation printing, also known as dye-sublimation printing, transfers dye onto materials such as textiles, ceramics, and plastics.
 This method produces high-quality, durable prints with vibrant colors, making it popular for creating personalized items like mugs, apparel, and signage.